Newrange Provides Year-end Update on Pamlico Project

 Target Areas:

-Pamlico East: Southeast of La Panta, a north-south copper-bearing shear (see Fig. 1) has been identified that shows a strong spatial association with a similarly-trending and three-kilometre-long Induced Polarization (IP) anomaly.
+- Pamlico East: Southeast of La Panta, a north-south copper-bearing shear has been identified that shows a strong spatial association with a similarly-trending and three-kilometre-long Induced Polarization (IP) anomaly.
 As previously reported (Oct.
 6, 2021), grab samples along the structure have returned 5.59%, 1.36%, 2.43% and 1.63% copper over a strike length of approximately 250 meters.

-Fig. 2: Copper-bearing intrusive rocks in old dump, 'Pamlico South' Target Area

-Property-wide mapping and rock sampling is ongoing and the aforementioned target areas (see Fig. 3) are being prioritized for drilling in 2022.
+Property-wide mapping and rock sampling is ongoing and the aforementioned target areas are being prioritized for drilling in 2022.

 Quality Assurance/Quality Control